 - What is climate change?

 - How will it affect state DOTs?

 - Status of federal legislation?

+- What is the Gulf Coast Study?

-- What are Climate Adaptation issues?
+- What are adaptation issues for MissDOT?

 - What are proposed CEQ-NEPA requirements?

 - How can state DOTs reduce transportation GHG?

 Workshop Overview